SecretFoundation/Profiles/contributors/Applications/In Development/StakeTogether.md

 * Alice clicks on accounts tab to see:
 * Alice’s winnings all time
 * Odds of winning the current raffle (%)
-* # of raffles Alice participated in
+* number of raffles Alice participated in

 Alice’s stake (view balance)